 March through May:

-Begin application process for U.S. Service Academies and ROTC programs.
+- Begin the application process for U.S. Service Academies and ROTC programs.

 May through June: